-INDIANAPOLIS — Lawmakers on the senate education committee passed a bill that would limit conversations surrounding sexuality at school.
+INDIANAPOLIS — Lawmakers on the Senate Education Committee passed a bill that would limit conversations surrounding sexuality at school.

-If a parent wishes to change their child’s name, they can only request to do so once a year.
+The legislation also states that if a parent wishes to change their child’s name, they can only request to do so once a year.

 HB 1608 would not require teachers to call children by their preferred pronoun or name if it goes against their religious beliefs, regardless of parent's request.